HybridOS2/MesaHBD/README.rst

 `Mesa <https://mesa3d.org>`_ - The 3D Graphics Library
 ======================================================

-`hiMesa` is the Mesa derivative for HybridOS.
+`MesaHBD` is the Mesa derivative for HybridOS.

 Source
 ------

-This reposistory lives at https://github.com/FMSoftCN/himesa.
+This reposistory lives at https://github.com/HybridOS2/MesaHBD.

 The original Mesa lives at https://gitlab.freedesktop.org/mesa/mesa.